git-lfs/git-lfs/README.md

 local repository doesn't carry the weight of every version of every file when it is not needed.

-* The metatadata stored in Git is extensible for future use.
+* The meta data stored in Git is extensible for future use.
 It currently includes a hash of the contents of the file, and the file size so clients can display a progress bar while downloading or opt out of a large download.